andri27-ts/Reinforcement-Learning/README.md

 <br>

-### I designed this Challenge for you and me: Learn Deep Reinforcement Learning in depth in 60 days!!
+### I designed this Challenge for you and me: Learn Deep Reinforcement Learning in Depth in 60 days!!

 You heard about the amazing results achieved by [Deepmind with AlphaGo Zero](https://www.youtube.com/watch?time_continue=24&v=tXlM99xPQC8) and by [OpenAI in Dota 2](https://www.youtube.com/watch?v=l92J1UvHf6M)!
 Don't you want to know how they work?
 This is the right opportunity for you and me to finally learn Deep RL and use it on new exciting projects.

 > The ultimate aim is to use these general-purpose technologies and apply them to all sorts of important real world problems.
 > **Demis Hassabis**
 <br>